adept/invalid-states-not-representable/README.md

 Fork this project, create `<language>/<your GitHub id>/`, place your implementation there, and submit a PR.
 If possible, please make sure that your application can be built and run without installing a full toolchain for your language -- Docker is a great help here if it could be used.

+## Can I reframe the problem?

+Different languages would demand slightly different formulations of the task.
+But lets try to keep the common baseline:
+- Your implementation should provide module/library/class Moonbase
+- ... that provides a dozen API functions/methods/.. described above
+- ... that end-users could call in their code in whatever order they see fit
+- ... and incorrect state transitions are rejected at compile time.

-# Should a particular program compile or not?
+## Should a particular program compile or not?

 You can treat OCaml implementation in `ocaml/adept` as a reference implementation, and test against it.
 OCaml implementation also includes a non-exhaustive [list of examples that should not compile](ocaml/adept/should_not_compile.ml).